Service Dogs For Veterans Bellingham, WA

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

 Paws Assisting Veterans, (PAVE), is committed to providing Veterans the support and care they deserve.
-As a non-profit service organization, we offer service dogs at no cost to Veterans and provide lifetime support.
-Veterans can lead a happy, independent life with the help of service dogs who have been trained to perform specific tasks.
+As a nonprofit service dog organization, we provide service dogs free of charge for Veterans with lifetime support.
+Veterans can live a fulfilling, independent life thanks to the service dogs that are trained in our extensive program.

 Are you ready to regain your independence?

 Our team is here to help you with the entire PAVE process.
 From application to training camp, we will support you and your new companion/service dog.
-We offer tailored training and ongoing support, as well as access to expert advice from our dog trainers.
-There are no charges for service dogs, training and ongoing support.
+Dedicated to facilitating your new and better life, we provide tailored training and lifelong support with access to professional advice from our specialist dog trainers.
+There ie no cost to your service dog, training or ongoing support.

 Help Veterans Regain Their Freedom